EiichiroIto/microwitch2/doc/Settings.md

 # Settings
 FromSratch Apps has some settings, but these settings are disabled by default.
-You can enable the option(s) by explicitly creating a settings.ston file .
+You can enable the setting(s) by explicitly creating a settings.ston file .

 The settings.ston file is a simple text file written in STON format like JSON.

-For example, if you want to enable the dontClose option, you can create settings.ston a file as follows.
+For example, if you want to enable the dontClose option, you can create settings.ston file as follows.

 ```
 {#dontClose:true}
 ```

-The settings.ston file should be placed in the same folder as the Scratch apps image.
+The settings.ston file should be placed in the same folder as the Pharo image file.

 Multiple settings must be separated by commas like this: